Accounting Equation Class 11

 ACCOUNTING EQUATION Class 11

-An accounting equation represents the mathematical relationship between the assets, liabilities, and owner’s equity(Capital) of a business enterprise.
+An accounting equation represents the mathematical relationship between a business enterprise’s assets, liabilities, and owner’s equity(Capital).

-The recording of business transactions in the books of account is based on a fundamental equation is called Accounting Equation.
+The recording of business transactions in the books of account is based on a fundamental equation called the Accounting Equation.

-The fundamental accounting equation, also called the balance sheet equation.
+The fundamental accounting equation is also called the balance sheet equation.

 It is the foundation for the double-entry book-keeping system.